 If you are looking for a brave, loyal and versatile mate, look no further than the English Springer Spaniel, this Spaniard has intense, soulful eyes and a heart of gold.

 Versatile, active, and sweet.
 This single pup is a combination of all the fantastic qualities you look for in a friend, packed into a small body and four legs.
-So if you want to know more about these brilliant pooches, keep reading.

 History of English Springer Spaniel